calekochenour/mansfield-double-up-gpx-analysis/05-papers-writings/mansfield-double-up-gpx-analysis.md

 ### GPX Data Visualization

-This section creates visualizations for the GPX data over time and throughout the course.

 #### Data Attribute Plots

-This section plots the raw data (cadence, distance, normalized energy, speed, vertical speed, elevation) over time, to see how each varies as the runner completes the course.
+The workflow plots the raw data (cadence, distance, normalized energy, speed, vertical speed, elevation) over time, to see how each varies as the runner completes the course.
 The first plot contains subplots for all six attributes and how they vary throughout the course.
 The following four plots show cadence, normalized energy, distance, and speed, and are visually encoded with the runner's vertical speed (ascending or descending).

 ![Raw Attribute Data](04-graphics-outputs/01-double-up-gpx-data-figure.png)